 Master of Architecture in Architecture

 The architecture program at Texas A&M University follows a “4+2” structure with an undergraduate foundation of a pre-professional Bachelor of Environmental Design degree and a Master of Architecture (MArch) first professional degree awarded at the graduate level.
-The Master of Architecture degree program requires 55 credit hours typically spread over two years.
 The Master of Architecture degree is accredited by the National Architectural Accrediting Board, fulfilling the educational component of professional licensure as an Architect.
 The Texas A&M University Department of Architecture MArch received an eight-year accreditation in 2014.

 - Student’s Advisory Committee